IsadadJhn/Sales-Brochure-Generator/README.md

 ### Contributions
-Contributions are welcome , if you'd like to improve , fork this repository
+Contributions are welcome
+if you like m